 The residential segment generates revenue from sales of homesites, homes and other residential land and certain homesite residuals from homebuilder sales that provide us a percentage of the sale price of the completed home if the home price exceeds a negotiated threshold.
-Revenue is recognized at the point in time when a sale is closed and title and control has been transferred to the buyer.
+Revenue is recognized at the point in time when a sale is closed and title and control have been transferred to the buyer.
 The residential segment also generates revenue from the sale of tap and impact fee credits, marketing fees and other fees on certain transactions.
 Certain homesite residuals and other revenue related to homebuilder homesite sales are recognized in revenue at the point in time of the closing of the sale.
 The residential segment incurs costs from direct costs (e.g., development and construction costs), selling costs and other indirect costs.

-Our residential segment includes the Watersound Origins, Watersound Origins West, Watersound Camp Creek, Breakfast Point East, Titus Park, Ward Creek, College Station, Park Place, Salt Creek at Mexico Beach, and WindMark Beach communities, which are large scale, multi-phase communities with current development activity, sales activity or future phases.
+Our residential segment includes the Watersound Origins, Watersound Origins West, Watersound Camp Creek, Breakfast Point East, Titus Park, Bayside at Ward Creek, Breakwater at Ward Creek, Salt Grass at Ward Creek, College Station, Park Place, Salt Creek at Mexico Beach, and WindMark Beach communities, which are large scale, multi-phase communities with current development activity, sales activity or future phases.
 Homesites in these communities are developed based on market demand and sold primarily to homebuilders and on a limited basis to retail customers.